Bittopia/emergency-rescue/rescue2020.md

 - I believe that the situation in Cyprus was a test (where people were limited in how much money they can withdraw from an ATM per day after the 2008 GFC).
 As such, I believe the same will occur on a larger scale.

-- If you have the money, please purchase 1 Bitcoin per family.
+- Exit the centralized stock market.
+If you have the money, please purchase 1 Bitcoin per family.
 If you do not hold your private key for your bitcoin, you do not own your bitcoin, it's simple. if you purchased bitcoin on an exchange because you were used to convenience, then reverse this role and make sure you remove your coin(s) from exchanges or places that you purchased them and move them onto a hardware wallet or cold wallets (offline).

 - Purchase physical gold and silver if possible.